RaphaelDeLaGhetto/yes-or-no/README.md

 YES_POINTS=3
 NO_POINTS=-1

-# For testing purposes, leave these false or don't set
+# For testing purposes, leave this false or don't set
 #AUTO_APPROVE=false
-#SIGNUP_NOTIFICATION=false
+# For testing purposes, leave this unset
+#NOTIFICATION_EMAIL=someotherguy@example.com
 ```

 The mailer configuration provided works with `mailcatcher`.